 On recommendation of the Principal or on a two-thirds (2/3) vote of the certified staff, the alternate model may be reviewed by the establishment of a review committee whose membership shall be as described above.
 The review committee may propose amendments to the alternate model which must be approved by two-thirds (2/3) of the faculty of the school prior to its presentation to the Board.

 Approved models or amendments shall be presented to the Board for review and transmitted to the Commissioner of Education and the Kentucky Board of Education.
+The date of implementation of the alternative SBDM model is July 1.

 References: